In this article you will learn:

 - You send emails from the website, for example via a form, only via our email services.

-- You only send e-mails from the e-mail client via our e-mail services, or you have forwarding set on your mailbox (more information in the article E-mails – Mailbox control panel).
+- You only send emails from the email client via our email services, or you have forwarding set on your mailbox (more information in the article Emails – Mailboxes).

 - The domain does not use AAAA records.